seenso/CareerPrep/README.md

 # Company Prep

-- Questions should be studies along w Grokking.
+- Questions should be studied along w Grokking.
 - Write the solution 10 times; if don't understand write it some more

 #### Create new repo on cmd line